 Birmingham’s Paradise development is not short on brilliant bars and restaurants.
 The likes of Dishoom and Rosa’s Thai Cafe make Chamberlain Square a must-visit.
 But Albert’s Schloss is Birmingham’s first and only bohemian pleasure palace, serving incredible beers, food and entertainment.

-Named after German-born Prince Albert, consort to Queen Victoria, Albert’s Schloss Birmingham will be the sister site to the flagship Albert’s Schloss housed on the ground floor of Manchester’s historic Albert Hall.
+The Bavarian bar and restaurant is named after German-born Prince Albert, consort to Queen Victoria.
+Albert’s Schloss Birmingham is the sister site to the flagship Albert’s Schloss housed on the ground floor of Manchester’s historic Albert Hall.
 Its second site in the UK is located close to Victoria Square, home to a statue honouring Albert’s wife.